snackbxx/lore/docs/incidents/squid-game-minecraft-extravaganza.md

 ## Introduction

-There are few events as hilariously disastrous as the ill-fated "Squid Game Minecraft Extravaganza" hosted by none other than Parhelilon on the AnimePiracy Discord server.
+There are few events as hilariously disastrous as the ill-fated Squid Game Minecraft Extravaganza hosted by none other than Parhelilon on the AnimePiracy Discord server.
 This epic tale of chaos, drama, and a sprinkle of racial slurs is one that will be whispered in digital campfires for generations to come.

 ## The Incident